What to see and do

 - picnic tables

-- Eva's Café, one of the oldest churches in the NT.
+- Eva's Café, located in one of the oldest churches in the NT.

 Activities you can do